7 ways to avoid bullet points (try these simple design alternatives)03/10/16

 *This is probably untrue

-The first option is to use a grid layout:
+The first way is to use a grid layout:

 This simply avoids the visual monotony of a list.
 Each point can be placed inside any shape (rectangles/ circles/ hexagons/ custom shapes) and each shape has a different colour.
 The shapes are evenly spaced and aligned and can be brought in using animation to give them an extra bit of ooompf (which also stops your audience from reading ahead = good).

-The second easy tip to avoid a list of bullets is to add icons:
+The second way to avoid a list of bullets is to add icons: